Questions and Answers

 - Who can nominate a candidate?

-- When the Executive Board votes for a candidate to be the MD, is it done by individual country votes or by the Executive Director?
+- When the Executive Board votes for a candidate to be the MD, is it done by individual country votes or by the Executive Director’s voting power?

-- What will be the term of office for the new Managing Director?
+- What is the term of office of a Managing Director?

 - What is the maximum age for a candidate to be appointed Managing Director?

 As outlined in the press release issued by the Executive Board on January 20, the procedure for selection of the MD will take place in an open, merit-based, and transparent manner.
 The process agreed by the Executive Board is as follows: